ska-telescope/developer.skatelescope.org/src/tools/ci-cd/gpu-pipelines-workloads.rst

 Running pipeline jobs on a GPU node
 ===================================
 A template for a pipeline job on a GPU node is provided in the ``gitlab-ci/includes/gpu.gitlab-ci.yml`` location.
-This template supersedes the Python template and should not be used in combination with the Python template.
-The only step added by this template that makes use of the GPU node is the ``test`` step.
-All other steps will use the CPU nodes.
+This template adds a new ``test`` stage to the pipeline job, which runs the workload on the GPU node.

 In order to use this template add the following to your ``.gitlab-ci.yml`` file: